heaptracetechnology/go-urbanairship/README.md

 * Send push notification by channel ID
     - Install 1st Flight app in your device (android/ios)
 	- Get channel ID from app
+	- Add named user and tag in settings

 ## Usage